Governor says he won’t require masks in Pennsylvania schools | Times Leader

 The CDC recommends universal masking in schools and, on Friday, New Jersey Gov. Phil Murphy said students, teachers and visitors in schools must wear masks indoors once that state’s academic year begins.

-California, Louisiana, Oregon and Washington state also for all students and teachers regardless of vaccination status.
+California, Louisiana, Oregon and Washington state also intend to require masks for all students and teachers regardless of vaccination status.
 But Arkansas, Arizona, Florida, Iowa, Oklahoma, South Carolina, Texas and Utah are banning mask requirements in public schools.